6 Types of Press Brake Bending Process

 • If there are any holes near the bending line, they will be deformed.

-Bottoming is a variation of air bending that involves pressing a sheet against the slopes of the V opening in the bottom tool (see Fig. 5), while allowing air to be trapped between the sheet and the bottom of the V opening.
+Bottoming is an advanced variation of air bending that involves pressing a sheet against the slopes of the V-opening in the bottom tool (Fig. 5), while trapping air between the sheet and the V-opening’s bottom.
+This process offers superior precision and consistency compared to air bending, making it ideal for creating precise profiles.

 Advantages: